• Skip to primary navigation

 Instructions

-1. Place the gelatin leaves in a bowl of cold water and let sit for 10 minutes.
+1. Place the gelatin sheets in cold water for 10 minutes.

-2. Heat the milk with the vanilla bean, split and scraped, until it boils, then let it steep for 10 minutes.
+2. Heat the milk with the split vanilla bean until it boils, then let infuse 10 minutes.

-3. Place the egg yolks, sugar and cornstarch in a large bowl and beat with a hand whisk for 2 minutes until smooth.
+3. Whisk the egg yolks, sugar, and cornstarch for 2 minutes until smooth.

-4. Remove the vanilla bean from the milk and pour it over the egg yolks while mixing with the whisk.
+4. Remove the vanilla bean and pour the hot milk over the yolk mixture while whisking.

-6. Remove from the heat and add the gelatin leaves and mix vigorously to incorporate them.
+6. Remove from heat, add the softened gelatin, and mix well.

-1. Place the cold, full-fat heavy cream in a medium bowl.
+1. Place the cold heavy cream in a bowl and whip on medium speed for 3 minutes until stiff.

-3. Add the whipped cream to the pastry cream and mix with a spatula until you have a smooth and firm diplomat cream.
+2. Fold in the whipped cream with a spatula until smooth and creamy.

 Equipment